-- 1.41 A policy statement should be tailored to the circumstances of the firm.
-Use of a generic document might reflect adversely on the level of consideration given by senior management to the firm's particular risk profile. - 1.42 The policy statement might include, but not be limited to, such matters as: - Guiding principles: - an unequivocal statement of the culture and values to be adopted and promulgated throughout the firm towards the prevention of financial crime; - a commitment to ensuring that customers' identities will be satisfactorily verified before the firm accepts them; - a commitment to the firm 'knowing its customers' appropriately both at acceptance and throughout the business relationship through taking appropriate steps to verify the customer's identity and business, and his reasons for seeking the particular business relationship with the firm; - a commitment to ensuring that staff are trained and made aware of the law and their obligations under it, and to establishing procedures to implement these requirements; and - recognition of the importance of staff promptly reporting their suspicions internally. - ➢ Risk mitigation approach: - a summary of the firm's approach to assessing and managing its money laundering and terrorist financing risk;
+- 1.43 A policy statement should be tailored to the circumstances of the firm.
+Use of a generic document might reflect adversely on the level of consideration given by senior management to the firm's particular risk profile. - 1.44 The policy statement might include, but not be limited to, such matters as: - Guiding principles: - o an unequivocal statement of the culture and values to be adopted and promulgated throughout the firm towards the prevention of financial crime;

+- a commitment to ensuring that customers' identities will be satisfactorily verified before the firm accepts them. - a commitment to the firm 'knowing its customers' appropriately both at acceptance and throughout the business relationship through taking appropriate steps to verify the customer's identity and business, and his reasons for seeking the particular business relationship with the firm; - a commitment to ensuring that staff are trained and made aware of the law and their obligations under it, and to establishing procedures to implement these requirements; and - o recognition of the importance of staff promptly reporting their suspicions internally.

+Risk mitigation approach:

-- allocation of responsibilities to specific persons and functions; - a summary of the firm's procedures for carrying out appropriate identification and monitoring checks on the basis of their risk-based approach; and - a summary of the appropriate monitoring arrangements in place to ensure that the firm's policies and procedures are being carried out.
+- a summary of the firm's approach to assessing and managing its money laundering and terrorist financing risk; - allocation of responsibilities to specific persons and functions; - a summary of the firm's procedures for carrying out appropriate identification and monitoring checks on the basis of their risk-based approach; and - o a summary of the appropriate monitoring arrangements in place to ensure that the firm's policies and procedures are being carried out. - 1.45 It is important that the firm's policies and procedures are communicated widely throughout the firm, to increase the effectiveness of their implementation.